utkarshk384/docker-compose-example/README.md

 1. Navigate to the `client` directory.
 2. Run `yarn install` to install the dependencies.
+3. Rename `.env.example` to `.env`
-3. Run `yarn build` to build the application.
+4. Run `yarn build` to build the application.
-4. The build files will be generated in the `client/build` directory.
+5. The build files will be generated in the `client/build` directory.

 The frontend application runs on PORT `3000`.